One of the reasons Ryman has created so much shareholder value over a long period of time is that we have a very capital-efficient business model.

 By the time we’ve sold the occupation rights to the apartments and townhouses in a new village, they’ve paid for the construction of those apartments and townhouses as well as the community assets and the care centre of that village.
 This means we are able to recycle our cash investment while establishing future recurring income streams.

 Our aim is to double our underlying profit every 5 years, something we have achieved since listing on the NZX.

 We believe that’s a sustainable pace that takes into account the growth opportunities and the challenges we face, as well as making sure we have a happy, healthy, well-functioning team.

-Our aim is to distribute 50 percent of our underlying profits to shareholders and to invest the other 50 percent back into the business.
+Our aim is to distribute 50 percent of our underlying profits to shareholders and to invest the other 50 percent back into the business for future growth.
 And so far, that’s exactly what we’ve done.

 This means our shareholders have enjoyed a growing income stream since listing.